NHS priorities

 Training programme

-Fully funded by NHSE, the 12-month Newly qualified pharmacist programme takes a blended learning approach, and offers a mix of online learning, workshops, assessment and work-based support through a designated CPPE education supervisor.
+The 12-month Newly qualified pharmacist programme takes a blended learning approach, and offers a mix of online learning, workshops, supervised learning events and work-based support through a designated CPPE education supervisor.

 Modules